Standard permissions model

 A Data writer:

-If a Data writer should have permission to view PII, the user must ALSO be assigned to the PII writer role.
+If a Data writer should have permission to view PII, the user must ALSO be assigned to the PII writer group.

 Note: Data writer does not have the import or search and replace permissions.